phetsims/phet-info/doc/coding-conventions.md

 }
 ```

-Pattern 2: Provide public read-only access to the Property value (but not the Property) via an ES5 getter.
+**Pattern 2**: Provide public read-only access to the Property value (but not the Property) via an ES5 getter.

 ```ts
 class MyClass {